surveygraph/surveygraphr/README.md

 install.packages("surveygraph")
 ```

 or similar, in the usual way.
-This is important since most R users won't be familiar with a `git` workflow.
-Note that we have to solve the awkward problem of overloading the term "surveygraph", which is the ideal final name of both the R and Python packages, but which necessitate different repository names in our organisation.
+This is important for discoverability, and because most R users won't be familiar with a `git` workflow.
+Note that it remains to solve the awkward problem of overloading the term "surveygraph", which is the ideal final name of both the R and Python packages, but which necessitate different repository names in our organisation.

 ### Documentation workflow

 #### Object documentation

 To build object documentation, we run `devtools::document()`, which in turn calls `roxygen2::roxygenise()`.
 As such, anyone contributing to this package must have roxygen2 installed.
 As usual, this can be done by running `install.packages("roxygen2")`.
-A detailed guide on building documentation using roxygen2 can be found in Wickham, below, but in short, we comment the entrypoints (which amounts to the rsuveygraph API, if you like) in the `R` directory.
-These comments are made in markdown, then read by roxygen2 to produce `*.Rd` files.
+A detailed guide on building documentation using `roxygen2` can be found in Wickham, below, but in short, we comment the entrypoints (which amounts to the rsuveygraph API, if you like) in the `R` directory.
+These comments are made in markdown, then read by `roxygen2` to produce `*.Rd` files.

-Further, roxygen2 will also build the NAMESPACE file based on your annotations of the source code in the `R` and `src` directories.
+Further, roxygen2 will also build the `NAMESPACE` file based on your annotations of the source code in the `R` and `src` directories.

 Note that the `data` directory should be reserved for R formatted data.
 In the words of Wickham, each file in this directory should be an .RData file created by `save()` containing a single object (with the same name as the file).
 The easiest way to adhere to these rules is by going `x <- sample(1000)`, then `usethis::use_data(x, egsample)`.